vivvienne/MuirDetHist/README.md

   - [single markdown file](vol1.md)
   - [read on the web](https://vivvienne.github.io/MuirDetHist/)

-## Technical details
+## Implimentation (conversion) details

 - The target format is planned to be Markdown with raw html (for marking additional typographical formatting, especially small caps) and TeX (for math).
 - The markdown files will not be an exact reproduction of the original text.
 Generally, book-format specific information that are not necessary for normal viewing of continuous markdown files, such as page headers and footers, page numbers, and pagination in general will be omitted.
-Also, line breaks and line-end hyphens in the original text will not be preserved.
+Also, line breaks in a single paragraph and line-end hyphens in the original text will not be preserved.
 - On the other hand, typographical formatting (such as italics and small caps) will be preserved.
 - Conversion is done by manually visual inspection, that is, comparing the OCR text to the pdf file and correcting errors.
+- The online version differs in minor details to optimize for online viewing.
+For example, ToC tables are converted into unordered lists, subsections in chapters may be divided into separate pages and their internal subsection structure flattened.